Clicky

 By nasty, you know what I mean!
 If you wouldn't drink it, don't use it!
 Make sure it's good, clean, drinking water.

-They'll plump right up in the water/stock base if you let them sit and cook long enough!
-Shredded dehydrated cabbage is another vegetable that is great tossed in soup while you're making a pan!
+They plump right up in the water/stock base if you let them sit and cook long enough!
+Shredded dehydrated cabbage is another vegetable that is great tossed in soup while you're making the soup in the pan!

 What About Nutrients?

-Melba, a good friend of mine, asked me if dehydrated foods lose their nutritional value and how did they really taste when rehydrated.
+Melba, a good friend of mine, asked me if dehydrated foods lose their nutritional value and how do they really taste when rehydrated.

 Excellent questions Melba!
-I assured her they keep much of their nutritional value because all that's been taken out is the excess water during the dehydration process... (but like ALL fruits and vegetables, when overcooked, they WILL lose nutrients!)
+I assured her they keep much of their nutritional value because all that's been taken out is their water content during the dehydration process... (but like ALL fruits and vegetables, when overcooked, they WILL lose nutrients!)

-I will admit that my first effort at rehydrating carrots yielded somewhat spongy carrots, but when I cooked them a little more, they were fine.
-They were whole baby carrots and that might have had something to do with the sponginess.
+I admit my first effort at rehydrating carrots yielded somewhat spongy carrots, but when I cooked them a little longer, they were fine.
+For the record, they were whole baby carrots and that might have had something to do with the sponginess (being whole and not sliced).

 My sliced carrots rehydrated perfectly!
-All the other vegetables just come back to life when added to water and it's really quite amazing to see!
+All the other vegetables came back to life when added to water and it's really quite amazing to see!
 My favorites are peas and celery!
 The grated carrots in the above photos were for Deb's Delectable Carrot Cake—check it out, it's delectable, alright!

 Take a look at Preparedness Advice—they have a good chart on how much water to use when rehydrating your dehydrated foods.